-Don’t get me wrong, I love me some dark meat, but when it comes to ease and convenience you just can’t beat the BSCBs.
+Don’t get me wrong, I love me some dark meat, but when it comes to ease and convenience you just can’t beat the boneless, skinless chicken breasts.

 Anywho, this recipe is super simple and just takes a bit of marinating time to let the chicken soak up those traditional jerk flavors.
 The process goes like this:

-- Put a bunch of stuff in a blender and blend the crap out of it.
+- Put a bunch of stuff in a blender and blend it.

 - Pour that stuff over some chicken.
 Marinate overnight.